Correcting Bias When Using Latent Regressors: Appendix III: Additional Simulation Details Results

 \subsection{Ideology Estimation}

-Before discussing a larger-scale simulation that varies the number of observations and factors used in estimation, we first provide a simple illustration of the performance of the estimators discussed above through a set of simulations using a single fixed set of parameter values.
+Before discussing a larger-scale simulation that varies the number of observations and indicators used in estimation, we first provide a simple illustration of the performance of the estimators discussed above through a set of simulations using a single fixed set of parameter values.
 To choose these ``true'' data-generating parameter values, we look at data from the 2016 Cooperative Congressional Election Survey (CCES).
 This survey includes a large number of policy questions on which respondents are asked their positions (e.g., whether respondents support background checks for all gun sales or whether they think women should always be allowed to have an abortion as a matter of choice).
-We use 30 of these policy questions as our indicators from which we estimate respondents' ideologies (ideal points) and the item parameters (difficulty and discrimination parameters) based on the Clinton, Jackman, and Rivers (CJR) ideal point model.\footnote{We use the \url{binIRT} function in the \url{emIRT} package.
+We use 30 of these policy questions as our indicators from which we estimate respondents' ideologies (ideal points) and the item parameters based on the Clinton, Jackman, and Rivers (CJR) ideal point model.\footnote{We use the \url{binIRT} function in the \url{emIRT} package.
 We drop several policy items that contain a large proportion of missing values.
-We also drop any respondents having missing values on any of these indicators or on the presidential vote question or who stated they did not vote or voted for someone other than Trump or Clinton, and then, to allow the simulations to run relatively quickly, we randomly select a subset of 1,000 remaining respondents to use.} We then use the estimated ideal points to predict 2016 presidential vote (1=Trump, 0=Clinton).
+We also drop any respondents having missing values on any of these indicators or on the presidential vote question or who stated they did not vote or voted for someone other than Trump or Clinton, and then, we randomly select a subset of respondents to use.} We then use the estimated ideal points to predict 2016 presidential vote (1=Trump, 0=Clinton).